What is the opportunity?

 Shared Goals

-The new Life and Mind Building offers opportunities beyond the generation of functional facilities for research and education:
+The new Life and Mind Building offers opportunities beyond the generation of functional facilities for research and education.
+It will:

-• Provide an enhanced home for Experimental Psychology (EP) and Biology (Zoology & Plant Sciences).
+• Provide an enhanced home for Experimental Psychology and Biology

-• Enhance the ability to attract and retain talent (strongly influenced by the quality of facilities).
+• Enhance the departments' ability to attract and retain talent (strongly influenced by the quality of facilities)

-• Strengthen the impact of the Science Area through widening engagement with the public, policy makers, and other end users of research.
+• Strengthen the impact of the University's Science Area through widening engagement with the public, policymakers and other end-users of research.

 Diagram outlining the shared ecosystem concept of combining the themes of People and Planet in the Life and Mind Building.
 These themes relate to the research conducted in the departments of Experimental Psychology and Biology respectively.